Originally posted August 2019 and edited in July 2021

 (# users at the end of the period – # users acquired throughout the period) / (# of users at the start of the period) * 100 = App Retention Rate

 Of course, app retention rates can also be calculated in a simpler way by only taking into consideration the users that were acquired at the start of the time period (most analytics aso tools can track users easily).

 Here’s an example: 1000 users launch an app for the first time on the day they download it.
 The following day, 750 users open it.
 The app’s day one retention is therefore 75%.

 Once you’ve calculated your mobile app retention rate, you can go on to work out the LTV to predict your users’ future value.

 Now that we’ve discussed what app retention is and how it can be calculated, we can start talking about the matter that’s most important to your business – How to increase your app’s retention rate?

 First things first, start with your retention in mind before even launching the app.

 To effectively influence users, a savvy app developer or marketer should become familiar with different methods.
-Here are 5 practical strategies, some influenced by behavioural psychology and others more traditional, you can take on board to increase your app retention.
+Here are numerous practical strategies, some influenced by behavioral psychology and others more traditional, you can take on board to increase your mobile app retention rate.
 You can even employ the help of a mobile marketing agency to help you along the way.

 With the huge amount of users who abandon an app immediately after downloading it, you need to prove you’re worth their time ASAP.